“I’m an Investor”

 Continue reading from an online resource.

 And you might also receive an email confirmation from the brokers.
-Log-in to your account online, check all the details and understand the kite, q and pie platform (in case you registered with Zerodha).
+Log-in to your account online, check all the details and understand the e-trade mobile & desktop platform (in case you registered with Zerodha).

 Still, as you’re investing for the first time so stock exchange might take time to verify you in 1–2 days (it happened with even after registration with broker)